llingg/behaviour-benchmarking/README.md

   * Make sure that both the bags are readable by opening the `bag` folder in a terminal and running:
     - `sudo chmod 777 BAGNAME_localization.bag`
     - `sudo chmod 777 BAGNAME_duckiebot.bag`
   * To get the information recorded by the diagnostic toolbox, visit [dashboard](https://dashboard.duckietown.org/) and login using your Duckietown token.
-Then navigate to _Diagnostics_ and in the drop down menue _Group_ select _Name_BehBench_LF_ and in the drop down menu _Time_ the corresponding time when you ran the Benchmark.
+Then navigate to _Diagnostics_ and in the drop down menu _Group_ select _Name_BehBench_LF_ and in the drop down menu _Time_ the corresponding time when you ran the Benchmark.
 After add the data by pressing onto the green plus and download the _.json_ file by pressing the Download log button.
   * Place the download .json file within you `bag` folder and rename it to `BAGNAME_diagnostics.json`.

   * To help the Duckietown community to gather the logs of the recorded bags, please create a folder, named BAGNAME, containing the two bag files as well as the .json file.
 Make zip of this folder and upload it to the bag folder found under [this link](https://drive.google.com/drive/folders/1pkjvPl8VyOj8K6jeUHXSE0XNPyVqgQDg?usp=sharing).

 ## Processing the recorded bags:
   You need to know where your bag is.
 The folder containing it is referred as `path_to_bag_folder` in the command below.
 It is recommended to create new separate folders for each Benchmark (with date and/or sequence number).
 If you followed the instructions above, your bags are located in the folder `bag`.
 Example for `path_to_bag_folder` is /home/linus/bag.

   * Cd into the package `08-post-processing` found in your `behaviour-benchmarking` repository by running:

       * `cd behaviour-benchmarking/packages/08-post-processing`

   * Then build the repository by running:

       * `docker build -t duckietown/post-processing:v1 .`

   * Then run the post_processor for the rosbag of the localization system by running:

       * `docker run --name post_processor -it --rm -e INPUT_BAG_PATH=/data/BAGNAME_localization -e OUTPUT_BAG_PATH=/data/processed_BAGNAME_localization.bag -e ROS_MASTER_URI=http://192.168.1.97:11311 -v path_to_bag_folder:/data duckietown/post-processing:v1`

       This runs a slightly modified version of the original found [here](https://github.com/duckietown/duckietown-cslam/tree/master/08-post-processing).

       (To run the original use the following command:

       * `docker run --name post_processor -dit --rm -e INPUT_BAG_PATH=/data/BAGNAME_localization -e OUTPUT_BAG_PATH=/data/processed_BAGNAME_localization.bag -e ROS_MASTER_URI=http://YOUR_IP:11311 -v PATH_TO_BAG_FOLDER:/data duckietown/post-processor:daffy-amd64`)
         Note that when running the original post-processor there won't be a file created called `BAGNAME_db_estimation.yaml` which is necessary for the some of the Benchmarks (Ex.
 Lane Following)

       When the container stops, you should have a new bag called `processed_BAGNAME_localization.bag` as well as a new .yaml file called `BAGNAME_db_estimation.yaml` inside of your `path_to_bag_folder`.
 (This can take more than a minute, please be patient)

       * Make sure that those files are readable by opening the `path_to_bag_folder` in a terminal and running:

-      - `sudo chmod 777 BAGNAME_db_estimation.yaml`
+         * sudo chmod 777 BAGNAME_db_estimation.yaml

       * Then place the file called `BAGNAME_db_estimation.yaml` into the folder `~/behaviour-benchmarking/data/BenchmarkXY/yaml/post_processor`.

   * Remember from [Unit B-4 - Autolab map](https://docs.duckietown.org/daffy/opmanual_autolab/out/autolab_map_making.html), that you created a map.
 Now is the time to remember on which fork you pushed it (the default is duckietown), and what name you gave to your map (for this Benchmark this should be `linus_loop`).
 The map file needs to be in the same folder as the rest of the maps.
 They are respectively the YOUR_FORK_NAME and YOUR_MAP_NAME arguments in the following command line.
 Please run the graph-optimizer by running:
      * `docker run --rm  -e  ATMSGS_BAG=/data/processed_BAGNAME_localization.bag -e OUTPUT_DIR=/data -e ROS_MASTER=YOUR_HOSTNAME -e ROS_MASTER_IP=YOUR_IP --name graph_optimizer -v path_to_bag_folder:/data -e DUCKIETOWN_WORLD_FORK=YOUR_FORK_NAME -e MAP_NAME=YOUR_MAP_NAME duckietown/cslam-graphoptimizer:daffy-amd64`

      This will generate at least one _.yaml_ file that will be stored in the folder `path_to_bag_folder`.
 If you followed the instructions and placed an April Tag with a different name than you Duckiebot on your localization standoff, you should find two _.yaml_ files.
 One will be named like your Duckiebot, and the other one like the name of the April Tag on you Duckiebot (Ex. autobot01.yaml).
 For the benchmarking we are only interested in the .yaml file that has the same name as the April Tag on top of your Duckiebot has.

      * Make sure that those files are readable by opening the `path_to_bag_folder` in a terminal and running:

          * `sudo chmod 777 APRILTAGID.yaml`

      * Then place this file in the folder `~/behaviour-benchmarking/data/BenchmarkXY/yaml/graph_optimizer`

   * For the rosbag recorded on the Duckiebot, run analyze-rosbag by: